Kazgul1987/Pathfinder-Ui_2/patchnotes.md

 ## Compatibility
 - Ready for 0.8.9 version.

+## v3.1.8
+- Chat texture changes from brown to black/grey.

 ## v3.1.7
 - add Spanish language by @Regik
 - fix error on Background